clabordec/Green-Cyclces/README.md

 📌 **Overview**

 This project supports **GreenCYCLES**, an online movie rental shop, by building and analyzing their operational database.

-As a **Data Analyst**, the goal is to:
+---

+🎯 **Objectives**
 - Structure and query customer, sales, and inventory data.
 - Provide impactful insights to optimize business decisions.